2010 ROSE BOWL/BCS CHAMPIONSHIP GAMES

 The slugfest on January 1, 2011 ended up with the Horned Frogs of TCU winning 21-19 over the Badgers of the University of Wisconsin.

-On January 2, 2012, the Oregon Ducks beat the Badgers of the University of Wisconsin in the 98th Rose Bowl.
-Dr. Gary called the defensive credits by determining tackles/sacks, fumbles cause/recovered, interceptions and pass knockdowns.
+On January 2, 2012, the Oregon Ducks beat the Badgers of the University of Wisconsin in the 98th Rose Bowl (and Russell Wilson as QB).
+Dr. Gary called the defensive credits by determining tackles/sacks, fumbles caused/recovered, interceptions and pass knockdowns.